 THE HUMMINGBIRD'S CAGE by Tamara Dietrich

 NAL Accent/Penguin, June 2015, trade paperback

-A cross between "The Lovely Bones" and "Touched by an Angel," this debut novel tells the story of a woman living in New Mexico who marries a handsome policeman and lives to regret it, since her husband Jim is a pathological bully who terrorizes Joanna and her six-year-old daughter with impunity because of his uniform.
-When Joanna finally gets up the courage to flee, a violent chase ensues, and Joanna finds herself and young Laurel recovering, in a strangely luminous and touchingly old-fashioned small town that seems to exist outside time.
-As she befriends a community of quirky residents from different historical eras she slowly realizes that she has to find the courage to struggle back to the real world and face her demons.
+A cross between "The Lovely Bones" and "Touched by an Angel," this debut novel set in New Mexico tells the story of Joanna, married to Jim, a handsome policeman and pathological bully who terrorizes her and her six-year-old daughter with impunity.
+When Joanna finally gets up the courage to flee, a violent chase ensues, and she finds herself and young Laurel recovering, in a strangely luminous and touchingly old-fashioned small town that seems to exist outside time.
+As she befriends a community of quirky residents from different historical eras she realizes that she has to find the courage to face her demons in the real world..
 The author, a Virginia-based award-winning journalist, brings insight and imagination to this tale of otherworldly redemption.

 LISETTE'S LIST by Susan Vreeland